-“Through sport, we have the power to change lives.”
-A motto shared by both Thibault Durand and adidas, the company where he has been working for six years.
-Currently general manager in Israel, Thibault has constructed his career piece by piece, all the while taking care to maintain the link with sports, his life-long passion.
+“Through sport you have the power to change life”, a mantra shared by Thibault Durand and adidas, the company in which he has been working for 6 years.
+Now General Manager in Israel, Thibault has built his career little by little, while making sure to link it to sport, his lifelong passion.

 A high-performance education

 Devoted to judo, Thibault started out studying in the sports field with the aim of practicing at a high level.
 After obtaining his master’s degree in High Performance Management, he decided to do a second master’s at a business school.
 But before starting new studies, he opted for a gap year in order to put his first master’s degree into practice.

 “I was recruited by the Scottish sports ministry,” recalls Thibault.
 “It was a very interesting challenge.
 I was in charge of the national judo and badminton teams, with the objective that certain athletes would participate in the Beijing 2008 Olympics.
 I even had the opportunity to work with two amazing judokas: Darcel Yandzi and Graeme Randall!
 It was fantastic and I could have continued, but I decided I would rather return to France.“.

 His Scottish experience convinced him that he wanted to work in a domain linked to sports, but in a position related to business.
 Which is why he decided to do a master’s degree at INSEEC !